coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. note::

-   As of today, writing automation using Ltac is discouraged.
+   Writing automation using Ltac is discouraged.
    Many alternatives are available as part of the Coq standard library or the `Coq Platform <https://github.com/coq/platform>`_, and some demonstration of their respective power is performed in the